From Easy to Hard: Progressive Active Learning Framework for Infrared Small Target Detection with Single Point Supervision: Experiments

 \textbf{\textit{2) Decay Factor.}} As presented in \cref{tab:tab04}, compared with not using the decay factor ($ \lambda = 1 $), using decay factors can improve the segmentation accuracy.
 The IoU will increase by 0.04\%-1.48\% and the nIoU will increase by 1.10\%-2.92\%.
 At the same time, using a decay factor within a reasonable range will also lead to an increase in $P_d$.
 We finally set $\lambda$ to 0.97.

 \textbf{\textit{3) Epoches Division.}} As presented in \cref{fig:fig06}, when the model pre-start interval is greater than 0.1 and the model enhancement interval is from 0.1 to 0.4, the performance shows an upward trend.
 This shows that subdividing all the hard samples multiple times will have a more positive performance improvement.
 It is like a student model with basic abilities that refines the content to be learned in more detail and then learns from easy to hard.
-This is effective both intuitively and from experimental results.
 At the same time, when the model refinement phase is eliminated or the model pre-start interval is only 0.1, the performance of the network will degrade.
 This proves the superiority of the 3-phase design in our PAL framework.
 In addition, when the model pre-start interval is greater than 0.1 and the model enhancement interval is greater than 0.3, the performance is stable.
 It demonstrates the robustness of our PAL framework.

 \textbf{\textit{4) Loss Function.}} We compare EEDM loss with the binary cross-entropy loss, Dice loss~\cite{milletari2016v} and focal loss~\cite{lin2017focal}.
 From \cref{tab:tab05}, compared with other losses, EEDM loss has the best results.
 Using EEDM loss can improve the IoU by 0.02\%-5.00\% and improve the $P_d$ by 0.33\%-2.73\%.